BruceWayne4/onco-test/README.md

 - **Excel Import**: Use .xlsx files to bring in your datasets with minimal hassle.
 Refer to the documentation for detailed format specifications.

-## 3. Agent Compatibility Information
-The Onco-Test project is compatible with several agents, including:
-- **Agent A:** Version 1.0 or higher
-- **Agent B:** All releases post-2020
-- **Agent C:** Check for specific compatibility settings.

-## 4. Installation and Usage Instructions
+## 3. Installation and Usage Instructions
 To install Onco-Test:
 1. Clone the repository:
    ```bash